 RubyMine enables the downloaded type definitions in the scope of the current project.
 You can change this scope as described in Configuring the scope of a library below.
 See also Example: Configuring the scope for HTML and Node.js Core libraries.

 Configuring Node.js Core library

-Please note that the Node.js Core library is version-specific.
-If you change the version of your Node.js on the Node.js and NPM page, you need to click Enable again.
+Note that the Node.js Core library is version-specific.
+So if you change the version of your Node.js on the Node.js and NPM page, you need to select the checkbox again.
 After that RubyMine creates a new library for this new version.

 Configuring node_modules library

 To provide code completion for project dependencies, RubyMine creates a node_modules library automatically so Node.js modules are kept in your project but no inspections are run against them, which improves performance.

 In the Project tool window, the node_modules is also marked as a library:

 However, the node_modules library contains only the modules that are listed in the